 Other Important Issues in Divorce

 How property will be divided and with whom a child will spend their time may be two of the most pressing issues in a divorce, but they are by no means the only important things that a divorcing couple must face.
 Other important issues that our law firm can help you to understand and resolve include:

 - Spousal support.
 A court may order one party in a divorce to make spousal support payments to the other when one party is financially dependent.

 - Pre- and postmarital agreement enforcement.
 If you and your spouse have a pre- or postmarital agreement, our law firm can help to ensure that the terms of the agreement are adhered to at the time of your marriage’s dissolution.
 We can help to prove that the agreement is valid and enforceable as such.

 - Establishing paternity.
 Before a father can seek custody of a child, or before a mother can demand child support payments from a father, paternity must be established.
 If you have not already established paternity, our law firm can guide you through the process of doing so.

 - Post-divorce modification.
-Sometimes, a judgement in a divorce, such as how much you’re paying or receiving in alimony, needs to be modified.
-If you need to modify a divorce judgement, contact our law firm today.
+Sometimes, a judgment in a divorce, such as how much you’re paying or receiving in alimony, needs to be modified.
+If you need to modify a divorce judgment, contact our law firm today.